 - Wiki editing

-- Bug reporting and triaging
+- Bug reporting, triaging, and bug fixing

 - Continued user support on any communication medium

 - Organizing an openSUSE Booth at FOSS events

 Perks of being a member with voting privileges